yquake2/yquake2/doc/02_installation.md

 Download the latest release from https://www.yamagi.org/quake2 or clone the source from https://github.com/yquake2/yquake2.git, change into the *yquake2/* source directory and type *make* (Linux, MacOS and Windows) or *gmake* (FreeBSD).
-After the build finished copy everything from the *release/* directory to the Yamagi Quake II installation directory.
+After the build finished, copy everything from the *release/* directory to the Yamagi Quake II installation directory.

 For the addons download or clone their source, change into the source